Consensys/distributed-validator-formal-specs-and-verification/src/dvspec/dafny/implementation/README.md

 The implementation is not thread-safe, that is, for any instance of `DVCNode`, only one `process_event` method must be executing at any point in time.
 `process_event` returns a value of type `Status` which indicates whether any error occurred in the processing of the event.

-The formal verification analysis will prove that, as long as the components external to the `DVCNode` class (i.e. network, consensus, beacon node and remote signer) behave as expected, no error can occur.
+The formal verification analysis will prove that, as long as the components external to the `DVCNode` class (i.e. network, consensus, beacon node, remote signer and slashing db) behave as expected, no error can occur.
 Therefore, if `process_event` indicates that an error occurred while processing the event, it means that one of the external components did not behave as expected.
 Hence, recovery from error conditions is outside the scope of this reference implementation.